extremenetworks/ExtremeScripting/EXOS/Python/mlag_config_check/README.md

 If any VLANs are missing from the ISC, the script will output the VLAN name and the MLAG port that is added to the VLAN.

+This also checks the FDB checksum for both MLAG peers, and will indicate if there is a mismatch detected.

 ### Files
 * [mlag_config_check.py](mlag_config_check.py)
 * [README.md](README.md)